pmatheusvinhas/react-waitlist/docs/customization.md

 ## Advanced Customization

-For more advanced customization, you can use the hooks directly and build your own UI:
+For complete control, you can use the hooks to build your own UI:

 ```jsx
 import { useWaitlistForm } from 'react-waitlist/hooks';